adepane/laravel-brain/README.md

 ## What is LaraMint\LaravelBrain?

-LaraMint\LaravelBrain is a premium developer tool that analyzes your Laravel codebase and renders an interactive node graph of your application's architecture.
-It traces every route through its controller, services, repositories, models, jobs, and events — giving you a bird's-eye view of the entire request lifecycle without reading a single line of code.
+LaraMint\LaravelBrain is a developer tool that analyzes your Laravel codebase and renders an interactive node graph of your application's architecture.
+It traces every route through its controller, services, repositories, models, jobs, events, Artisan commands, scheduled tasks, and broadcast channels — giving you a bird's-eye view of the entire application without reading a single line of code.

 ## Features

 - **Full lifecycle tracing** — Follows every route from HTTP verb → controller → service → repository → model → events/jobs
+- **Artisan command discovery** — Maps class-based commands, closure commands from `routes/console.php`, and Kernel-registered commands
+- **Scheduler tracing** — Visualizes scheduled tasks (`command`, `job`, `call`) with their frequency
+- **Broadcast channel mapping** — Discovers class-based and closure channels from `routes/channels.php`
+- **DB query tracing** — Surfaces Eloquent and raw queries per method
+- **Fat-class detection** — Flags controllers and services with more than 300 lines or 10 methods
-- **Premium Interactive Graph** — Redesigned with a dark aesthetic, accent-colored nodes, and subtle interactive edges
+- **Interactive graph** — Dark/light theme, accent-colored nodes, and interactive edges
 - **Per-route tabs** — Each route gets its own isolated subgraph tab
 - **Middleware mapping** — Shows which middleware guards each route
 - **Model relationships** — Displays `hasMany`, `belongsTo`, and other Eloquent relations
-- **N+1 detection** — Flags potential N+1 query patterns in method flowcharts
-- **Method flowcharts** — See internal flow as a step-by-step diagram, now with a large modal popup view
+- **Method flowcharts** — See internal flow as a step-by-step diagram with a large modal popup view
-- **Source viewer** — Read the actual source file inline or in a focused large popup
+- **Source viewer** — Read the actual source file inline or in a focused popup
 - **Export** — Export any graph as PNG or Mermaid diagram
-- **Multiple layouts** — Hierarchical, force-directed, breadth-first, circle, grid
+- **Multiple layouts** — Hierarchical (dagre), force-directed (cose-bilkent), breadth-first, circle, grid
-- **Dot-grid depth** — Modern UI with depth and clarity
+- **Watch mode** — Auto-rescans on PHP file changes

 ## Requirements

-- PHP 8.1+
+- PHP 8.0+
-- Laravel 10, 11, or 12
+- Laravel 9, 10, 11, 12, or 13
 - Composer

 ## Installation